 You see what else I did there?
 I taped and used masking paper!
 Seriously, I NEVER do that.
 I just fix the mistakes later… we were on a timeline here and I needed to work fast, it was a good trade-off.
 Splotchy because you can see where I started to rush, but no big deal.. it’s a super dark color over it.
 (Which is a SO fabulous cheat)

-It’s not even dry in this picture which also does not do the amazing deliciousness that this is any justice.
-Here is anther shot for you taken a week later when the paint was cured and had time to deepen.
+It’s not even dry in this picture which also does not do the amazing deliciousness that this is wall any justice.
+Here is another shot for you taken a week later when the paint was cured and had time to really deepen.

-Then I just started hanging… a few pieces couldn’t use Command Strips for one reason or another (mostly a lack of flat surface on the back) so for those I used plate rack/hooks.
+Then I just started hanging… a few pieces couldn’t use Command Strips for one reason or another (mostly a lack of flat surface on the back) so for those I used a plate hanger.
 Now it looks like this:

-You see that crate I made from junk?
+You see that crate I made from junk on the wall?
 It now has a fabulous purpose!
 I plan to fill the entire wall eventually.
-This is just what I could find in time for filming.
+This is just what I could find in time for the filming.
 I have two storage sheds of stuff to still sort through.

 I figure you might want to see the rest of the room, so here you go:

 It’s still a work in progress.. and I have an incredible plan for that window!
-It really needs light (that lamp has GOT to go)… I am thinking all those bottles on the property will play a part in that.. it’s coming…
+It really needs light (that lamp has GOT to go)… See the rustic “glam” chandelier.

 Oh!
 I and I almost forgot the best part?
 You know that dark blue metallic Shabby Paints didn’t have?
 Now they do!
 It’s called Ben’s Blue and it’s stunning (don’t you think?)!
 I can’t wait to paint a piece of furniture with it!